LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Methods/methods.md

 This method reconnects the conversation's connection for conversation query.
 Reconnect open related webSockets and sync the conversation with its latest updates.

-`func reconnect(_ conversationQuery: ConversationParamProtocol, authenticationCode: String)`
+`func reconnect(_ conversationQuery: ConversationParamProtocol, authenticationParams: LPAuthenticationParams)`

 | Parameter | Description | Notes |
 | :--- | :--- | :--- |